 - Press Release08.08.2019

 - In the News07.01.2019

 - Press Release10.31.2018

-"Bid-Rigging and Other Threats to Effective Procurement," Construction Law in Colorado, July 2019
+Co-Presenter, "Bid-Rigging and Other Threats to Effective Procurement," Colorado Bar Association Business Law Summit, September 2019

 "The Top 10 (plus!)
 Pitfalls to Avoid When Responding to Solicitations," (Co-Presenter) National Contract Management Association (NCMA) Boston Chapter March Workshop, Boston, Massachusetts, March 2019

 "Don't Be the Slowest Zebra: Understanding and Responding to CyberSecurity Risks" (Co-Presenter), PCI Legislative and Political Conference, Denver, Colorado, November 2018